• Skip to primary navigation

 Jump to Recipe

 I’ve made a lot of apple cakes…THIS Apple Cinnamon Bundt Cake is the best one.
 The one that gets people sneaking back to the cake stand to snag one more little bite.
-You end up slivering up away, bit by bit, until the cake is gone.
+You end up slivering away, bit by bit, until the cake is gone.
 It’s a beautiful thing.

 *This post may contain affiliate links – this means that a small portion of the sale goes to me, without any additional cost to you.
 Thank you for supporting the brands that make Lion’s Bread possible.